4sun5bu/Z8001MB/README.md

 ## cpm8k
 **CP/M-8000 BIOS for Z8001MB**
 The original CP/M-8000 BIOS was written in C language.
-But it makes hard to implement BIOS for other machines without running CP/M-8000.
+But it makes hard to implement BIOS on other machines without running CP/M-8000.
 So, I wrote a BIOS with GNU assembler under Linux, converted the CP/M-8000 body and libraries to COFF object format, and linked them with GNU linker.

 ![cpm8k](./cpm8k/cpm8k-1.png)